Skin Tag Removal in Singapore

 How much does the skin tag removal cost?

-The price of a skin tag removal treatment in our Singapore clinic is $300 for upto 3 skin tags.
-Any additional skin tags would be $50 each.
+The price of a skin tag removal treatment in our Singapore clinic starts from $80-120 per skin tags dependent on the size and area.
+Additional skin tags would be $50-$100 each.

 Does it hurt to have a skin tag removed?